Skip to content

 That’s not a problem, as you can still use the public charging network.

-As part of your worry-free package, we’ll also give you our Motability Go Charge card.
-This lets you charge simply, at over 45,000 chargepoints.
+As part of your all-inclusive package, you’ll also get exclusive access to our app, Go with the Motability Scheme.
+This lets you public charge simply, at over 80,000 chargepoints.
 You’ll never pay more than the chargepoint operator’s ‘pay as you go’ tariff.

 Find chargepoints near you